 These are an important part of the Informals’ activities and allow trainees of all levels to meet, get to know each other and share experiences in a collaborative manner.
 The social events are organised by regional secretaries which operate across the UK.
 Typical events include a welcome party in the autumn for new trainees, drinks in the local pub, curry nights, bowling, pub quizzes, Christmas parties, post-exam parties, punting and BBQs in the summer.
 Additionally, there is usually a sports representative on the Informals Committee who organises an annual 5-a-side football tournament in London in the summer.

 The voice of the trainees

-he Informals Committee acts as the collective voice of the trainees within the profession.
-Members of the Informals Committee also sit on other CIPA committees, in order to present the views and concerns of younger members of the profession to CIPA.
+The Informals Committee aims to act as the collective voice of the trainees within the profession.
+The Informals Honorary Secretary attends CIPA Council meetings in order to present the views and concerns of the younger members of the profession to CIPA.

 Keeping informed about the Informals

 All trainees are encouraged to subscribe to The Yellow Sheet blog (yellowsheet.wordpress.com).
 The blog is frequently updated with information on upcoming lectures and social events, exam enrolment deadlines, and updates to the education and qualification process that may affect trainees.
 In addition, each month the Informals and CIPA publish The Yellow Sheet newsletter, which is distributed to all trainees with the monthly CIPA Journal.
 The paper newsletter contains updates about Informals events as well as the light-hearted ‘wacky patent’ feature.